SunKim133/SunKim133/README.md

 - 🔭 I’m an international student at somewhere in Canada🇨🇦
 - 🌱 I’m currently studying Data Analytics.
-- 📫 How to reach me: LinkedIn(https://www.linkedin.com/in/sunkim133/)
+- 📫 How to reach out to me: LinkedIn(https://www.linkedin.com/in/sunkim133/)
 - 😄 Pronouns: She/her